-Description: Several different fossil fuels may be consumed in PSO buildings: natural gas; propane; light fuel oil (No. 2 heating oil); kerosene; marine diesel; diesel fuel; and gasoline.
+Description: Several different fossil fuels may be consumed in buildings: natural gas; propane; light fuel oil (No. 2 heating oil); kerosene; marine diesel; diesel fuel; and gasoline.
 In addition, several organizations burn wood fuel and wood waste in some of their buildings.
-For the purposes of SMARTTool reporting and in alignment with international reporting requirements, emissions from biomass combustion, including wood, wood waste, ethanol and biodiesel must be reported.
-However, the CO2 emissions must be reported separately from CH4 and N2O emissions.
-Because CO2 emissions from biomass combustion are considered carbon neutral by international standards, PSOs are only required to purchase offsets for N2O and CH4 emissions from biomass combustion.
+For the purposes of SMARTTool reporting and in alignment with international reporting requirements, biogenic emissions (BioCO2) from biomass combustion, including wood, wood waste, ethanol, biodiesel and biomethane must be reported.14